bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailscale_funnel.md

 https://<your_virtual_host_name>.<your_tailnet_name>.ts.net (Funnel on)
 |-- / proxy http://localhost:3001
 ```
 As you can see, the output does also show the local services which are available within your *tailnet only*.
 Which are the local services published previously via the command `tailscale serve ...`.
 So in fact the `status` shows the entire configuration of the Tailscale agent's reverse proxy.
+Which is a bit confusing because `tailscale serve status` also shows both the local and public services.

 ## Troubleshooting
 Some tips to help you troubleshooting a funnel that is not working as expected: